SetProtocol/STIPS/STIPS/STIP-002.md

 ### Keeper bot needs to rebalance ETH2x-FLI because it is overleveraged
 1. Keeper bot calls rebalance on `FlexibleLeverageStrategyAdapter`.
 2. `FlexibleLeverageStrategyAdapter` calls delever on `CompoundLeverageModule`
-3. `CompoundLeverageModule` gets approval and trade calldata via `TradeSplitterExchangeAdapter`
+3. `CompoundLeverageModule` gets approval and trade calldata via `UniswapV2ExchangeAdapter`
 4. `CompoundLeverageModule` calls invoke on the SetToken twice, with the calldata to execute an approval and trade transaction.
 5. The SetToken invokes an approval and trade on the `TradeSplitter`
 6. `TradeSplitter` checks if it has the correct DEX approvals, calculates the optimal split between Uniswap and Sushiswap, and execute the trades, directing the outputs to the SetToken